 Have You Been Injured on the Job?
 One Call...Does It All®!

-Workers’ compensation law can be complex; however, our experienced Pennsylvania workers’ compensation attorneys can help you navigate this difficult process and ensure that your legal rights are protected throughout each step of case proceedings.
+Workers’ compensation law can be complex; however, our experienced Pennsylvania workers’ compensation attorneys will help you navigate this difficult process and ensure that your legal rights are protected throughout each step of case proceedings.
 Our Pennsylvania workers’ compensation lawyers are committed to helping employees who have suffered work-related injuries and medical conditions.
-Our law firm has offices located in Lancaster, Harrisburg, Carlisle, Hanover, and York areas to help serve the needs of our clients throughout Pennsylvania.
+Our law firm has offices located in Carlisle, Hanover, Harrisburg, Lancaster, Schuylkill County, and York areas to help serve the needs of our clients throughout Pennsylvania.
 Since 1922, we’ve established ourselves as one of the largest firms in the area.

 Are You Eligible for Workers' Compensation?

-If you do fall into one of these categories, there is a chance you may be covered under the Federal Employee Compensation Act (FECA).
-In addition, if you are a domestic worker, you do have the option to purchase a private form of workers' compensation at your own expense.
+If you do fall into one of these categories, there is a chance you may be covered under the Federal Employee Compensation Act.
+If you are a domestic worker, you also have the option to purchase a private form of workers' compensation at your own expense.
 Importantly, the state places limits on how much a person can receive from workers' comp benefits.
 To find out more about these limits, visit our blog about PA workers' compensation maximums.

 Pennsylvania Workers’ Compensation Law

-Under Pennsylvania workers’ compensation law, injured employees have the right to workers’ compensation benefits regardless of how their injuries occurred.
+Under workers’ comp law, injured employees have the right to workers’ compensation benefits regardless of how their injuries occurred.
 An employee must inform their employer immediately of an injury and consult a medical professional to evaluate the extent of their injuries.
-There are reporting requirements and time limits to receiving your benefits; according to the U.S. Department of Labor, an employee has 120 days to report an injury to their employer.
-As a result, you should not hesitate to contact an attorney as soon as possible.
+There are reporting requirements and time limits to receiving your benefits; per the U.S. Department of Labor, an employee has 120 days to report an injury to their employer.
+As a result, you should not hesitate to contact a lawyer quickly.